chang2049/Concurrent-and-Parallel-Programming/Answers/Answer_5.md

    executor.submit(new LinkScanner(pages, refPairs));
    executor.submit(new UniQuifier<Link>(refPairs,uniPairs));
    executor.submit(new LinkPrinter(uniPairs));
+   //The results are the same as when using threads
    ```

 4. FixedThreadPool of size 6 got the same result as before

-5. There is no print messages, it may be because the first tasks occupy the threads in the thread pool as them run forever.
+5. There is no print messages, it may be because the first 3 tasks occupy the threads in the thread pool as them run forever.
 The left two tasks haven't been executed at all

 6. same result in different order